lekhactung/lekhactung/README.md

 ## 🚀 About Me

 🎓 I'm a 3rd-year Computer Science student at HCMCOU.
-💻 Passionate about Backend Development, Frontend Development, and scalable systems.
+💻 Passionate about Backend, Frontend Development, and scalable systems.
 📈 Interested in Stock Trading Systems and real-world software solutions.
 🚀 Always learning new technologies and improving my development skills.